-AGRICULTURE - Any use of land or structures for the purposes of cultivating the soil or producing crops and livestock (i.e., farming).
+AGRICULTURE - The science and art of farming, the work of cultivating the soil, producing crops and livestock.

 ANIMAL HOSPITAL - An establishment for the medical or surgical treatment of animals, including the boarding of hospitalized animals.
 An animal hospital shall not board or treat exotic animals and shall be subject to all state and federal regulations.